MEET THE EXEC TEAM

 Jeremy is the Co-Founder of Ocean Protect whose mission it is to stop pollution entering waterways.

-A born and breed Kiwi with a passion for the environment, Jeremy and Michael have owned the company for almost a decade and most recently led the organisation’s rebrand from Stormwater360 to Ocean Protect.
+A born and bred Kiwi with a passion for the environment, Jeremy and Michael have owned the company for almost a decade and most recently led the organisation’s rebrand from Stormwater360 to Ocean Protect.

 The rebrand better reflects the organisation’s purpose beyond profit and its efforts to protect oceans and waterways.
 With so much focus on single use plastics, Jeremy identified a need to evolve the conservation about waterway health to include how urban pollution (including, but not limited to, plastic) reaches our creeks, rivers and oceans.